beamzer/ScirtScan/README.md

 # ScirtScan
+## Attack Surface Reduction and Compliance Scan

-## This is work in progress, your mileage may vary
+### This is work in progress, changes happen fast, your mileage may vary

-Python script to scan a list of websites with a number of checks:
+This tool takes a list of websites and performs the following checks:

 * TLS/SSL check based on the Qualys SSL Scanner
 * precense of robots.txt with only Allow statements